 Antibacterial filter, cooling and heating, dehumidifier, auto-clean function, sleep mode, cool coils, and other features are among the most common today.
 Choosing a well-known brand that offers all of the requisite features at a fair price can be an excellent option.
 The critical points of the Air Conditioner Purchase Checklist are as follows.

-Antibacterial filters: – Removes bacteria, pollen, dust, and allergens from the air so that you can live in a comfortable and healthy environment.
+Antibacterial filters: – Removes bacteria and pests pollen, dust, and allergens from the air so that you can live in a comfortable and healthy environment.

 Dust filters: – These flirts are best to catch minute dust particles and dust mites.